 Being prepared for traumatic injury or damage to the mouth, teeth, and gums means knowing where you will go when the injury or event strikes.
 The best thing you can do now – before the emergency strikes – is to take time to locate a family dentist in Ajax, ON who can provide emergency dentistry for your whole family.

 Why is a family dentist important?
 Because you never know if the need for urgent care will stem from your child being injured on the soccer field or you breaking a tooth while dining with friends.
 Part of being prepared for any emergency in life is to have a plan.
 So plan to identify which emergency dental family practice you’ll be using, and store that number and location information in your smartphone.

-As a reminder, Smiles by Dr. Patel accepts and cares for all patients who call or walk into our office with a dental emergency – and we’d welcome you, too!
+As a reminder, Dr. Patel Dentistry accepts and cares for all patients who call or walk into our office with a dental emergency – and we’d welcome you, too!

 It’s not uncommon to experience some toothache at some point in your lifetime.
 And while the ache could be caused by any number of underlying conditions such as trapped food, dental decay, tooth grinding, or swollen gums, the key point to take away is that whenever you experience an ache or pain, it’s your body’s way of calling out for attention.
 Here are some scenarios from the examples just listed.

 A toothache that’s caused by food becoming trapped between your teeth is a very clear signal that your teeth may have shifted out of alignment.
 This is a common result of not replacing a missing tooth with a dental implant or another form of a prosthetic tooth.
 The bad news is that your teeth will continue to shift if not treated with restorative or cosmetic dentistry in Ajax.